trevino200/Mastering-Kubernetes/Provision-the-KPI-infrastructure.md

-# Provisioning a CA and Generating TLS Certificates
+## Provisioning a CA and Generating TLS Certificates

-In this lab you will provision a [PKI Infrastructure](https://en.wikipedia.org/wiki/Public_key_infrastructure) using the popular openssl tool, then use it to bootstrap a Certificate Authority, and generate TLS certificates for the following components: etcd, kube-apiserver, kube-controller-manager, kube-scheduler, kubelet, and kube-proxy.
+In order to bootstrap the kubernetes control plane, we need to secure the communication between nodes using certificates. you will have to provision a [PKI Infrastructure](https://en.wikipedia.org/wiki/Public_key_infrastructure) using openssl or opencfssl tool and then use it to bootstrap a Certificate Authority, and generate TLS certificates for the following components:

-# Where to do these?
+### etcd, kube-apiserver, kube-controller-manager, kube-scheduler, kubelet, and kube-proxy.

-You can do these on any machine with `openssl` on it.
-But you should be able to copy the generated files to the provisioned VMs.
-Or just do these from one of the master nodes.
+You can do all this from one of the master node and then copy the generated files to the other nodes.
+For this lab we will use the master-1 node.

-In our case we do it on the master-1 node, as we have set it up to be the administrative client.

 ## Certificate Authority

-In this section you will provision a Certificate Authority that can be used to generate additional TLS certificates.
+In this section you will provision a Certificate Authority that will be used to generate the TLS certificates.

 Create a CA certificate, then generate a Certificate Signing Request and use it to create a private key: